SimpleSurveyProject/SimpleSurvey-Documentation/use-cases/use-case-fillsOutSurvey.md

  - When all questions have been answered the survey is finished
 ## Activity Diagram

-If you want to take a look at our activity diagram then check out this link: [CLICK HERE](http://shorturl.at/awGJX)
+If you want to take a look at our activity diagram then check out this picture:
 ![filloutdiagram](https://screen.simonlabs.de/img.php?id=385XWBf)

 ## Cucumber

-Check your Cucumber-Test-Case here: [CLICK HERE](https://github.com/SimpleSurveyProject/SimpleSurvey-Cucumber/blob/main/Fill_out_survey.feature)
+Check your Cucumber-Test-Case here: [CLICK HERE](https://github.com/SimpleSurveyProject/SimpleSurvey-Cucumber/tree/main/test/features)

 ## Alternative Flows